felangel/bloc/docs/fluttertodostutorial.md

 }
 ```

-!> When we yield a state in the private `mapEventToState` handlers, we are always yielding a new state instead of mutating the `currentState`.
-This is because every time we yield, bloc will compare the `currentState` to the `nextState` and will only trigger a state change (`transition`) if the two states are **not equal**.
-If we just mutate and yield the same instance of state, then `currentState == nextState` would evaluate to true and no state change would occur.
+!> When we yield a state in the private `mapEventToState` handlers, we are always yielding a new state instead of mutating the `state`.
+This is because every time we yield, bloc will compare the `state` to the `nextState` and will only trigger a state change (`transition`) if the two states are **not equal**.
+If we just mutate and yield the same instance of state, then `state == nextState` would evaluate to true and no state change would occur.

 Our `TodosBloc` will have a dependency on the `TodosRepository` so that it can load and save todos.
 It will have an initial state of `TodosLoading` and defines the private handlers for each of the events.
 Whenever the `TodosBloc` changes the list of todos it calls the `saveTodos` method in the `TodosRepository` in order to keep everything persisted locally.